 Designed to deliver vibrancy and flexibility to survive marine environment offering a visual treat to visitors and enhanced tourism.

-The Philips luminaires also had to survive sea air, salt spray and even partial immersion, and still have a satisfactory light output in ten years' time.
+The Color Kinetics luminaires also had to survive sea air, salt spray and even partial immersion, and still have a satisfactory light output in ten years' time.

 The right lighting

-For the western wall, Philips iColor Flex LMX Gen2, a direct view system, was mounted on stainless steel plates and overlaid with a customised diffusing screen resulting in seamless light movements.
+For the western wall, iColor Flex LMX gen2, a direct view system, was mounted on stainless steel plates and overlaid with a customized diffusing screen resulting in seamless light movements.

 A waterproof secondary housing was designed and built locally from marine-grade 316 stainless steel with a glass lens, and the luminaire was mounted and sealed inside this.